BSData/wh40k-epic-armageddon/README.md

 __Translations__

 You may notice the different languages have rules variations.
 Each active community has made developments to suit the needs of their group; most of the French translations come from F-ERC and reflect their particular developments.
-The Spanish and Italian language support is only experimental at this stage.
+The Spanish, Italian and most especially the German language support is only experimental at this stage.

 __Army Lists__

-Our Repo includes 150 files, describing 315 factions, forces, chapters & regiments (from the _400plus_ army lists currently available) as well as incorporating supplementary features like Riot or Minigeddon.
+Our Repo describes 325 factions, forces, chapters & regiments (from the _400plus_ army lists currently available) as well as incorporating supplementary features like Riot or Minigeddon.

 __Release Numbers__